 Dina has the misfortunate of breaking her foot in February 2017.
 Miraculously she fought back to fitness to place 4th in the World Championships in London in August and lead the British 4x100m team to the silver medals.

-2018 was her best season to date.
-Triple gold at the European Championships in Berlin, ending the season as the fastest women in the world in the 200m and joint fastest in the 100m, two more British Records and her first Diamond League victory.
+In the Summer of 2018 Dina won triple gold (100m, 200m, and 4x100m) at the European T&F Championships in Berlin.
+She ended the season as the fastest women in the world in the 200m and joint fastest in the 100m.
+She got two more British Records and her first Diamond League victory.